Robert M. Widney: University of Southern California

 Los Angeles was still a growing frontier town in the early 1870s, when a group of public-spirited citizens led by Judge Robert Maclay Widney first saw the need and imagined establishing a university in the city.
 It took nearly a decade for this vision to become a reality, but in 1879 Widney formed a board of trustees and on July 29, 1879, secured a donation of 308 lots of undeveloped land in South Los Angeles from three prominent members of the community — Ozro W. Childs, a Protestant Los Angeles horticulturist and merchant; former California governor John G. Downey, an Irish-Catholic pharmacist and businessman; and Isaias W. Hellman, a German-Jewish Los Angeles philanthropist and banker/founder of Farmers and Merchants Bank of Los Angeles.
 The gift provided land for a campus as well as a source of endowment, the seeds of financial support for the nascent institution.

 On August 29, 2014, a statue of Judge Robert Maclay Widney was unveiled by USC President C. L. Max Nikias before USC Trustees, senior leadership, and members of the USC community, including descendants of the founder.
 The bronze monument, sculpted by Christopher Slatoff, stands on campus at the entrance of the Widney Alumni House.

 Death

-Robert M. Widney died on November 14, 1929 in Los Angeles.
+Robert M. Widney died on November 14, 1929 at the age of 90 in Los Angeles.
 He was interred at Angelus-Rosedale Cemetery in Central Los Angeles.